enaml-ops/concourse-deploy-pmysql/README.md

 # concourse-deploy-pmysql

-Deploy pMySQL with [omg](https://github.com/enaml-ops) in a Concourse pipeline.
+Deploy Pivotal MySQL with [omg](https://github.com/enaml-ops) in a Concourse pipeline.

 ## Prerequisites